Ju-On/Offensive-Security/Attacking AD 2: Post Compromise Enumeration.md

 ## 🚩 Domain enumeration with ldapdomaindump

-If an IPv6 attack was conducted with mitm6 with the combination of ntlmrelayx, there is a possibility a dump was succesfully taken from the lootme -l switch.
+If an IPv6 attack was conducted with mitm6 in combination of ntlmrelayx, there is a possibility a dump was succesfully taken from the lootme -l switch.

 However if not, and the network does not have IPv6 DHCP enabled but we have user credentials from the **initial attack vectors** we can still query the LDAP to fetch us a LDAP domain dump.